beezu/dockerfiles/README.md

 Each one will have its own ReadMe where applicable, and many will be on Docker Hub!

-I build in multiarch for docker hub. https://hub.docker.com/u/beezu
+I build in multiarch on docker hub. https://hub.docker.com/u/beezu